-Some people do not have symptoms but are diagnosed by chance when having a test or scan done for another reason.
+Some people do not have symptoms.
+They are diagnosed with GIST by chance when having a test or scan for another reason.

-The causes of GISTs are unknown, but research is happening to try to find out more.
+The causes of GISTs are unknown, but research is trying to find out more.

 Most people who have a GIST do not have a family history of the condition.
 But there are very rare cases where several family members have been diagnosed with a GIST.

-People with a condition called neurofibromatosis (NF) have a slightly increased risk of developing a GIST.
+People with a genetic condition called neurofibromatosis (NF) have a slightly increased risk of a GIST.

 Endoscopic ultrasound (EUS)